Questions and Answer

 Q. The marathon has a time limit.
 What happens if I finish over that limit?

-A. If the event organizers are flexible and include you in the race results, and/or give you a race completion medal/certificate then that event counts.
-If they list you as a DNF then it doesn't count even though you completed the distance, you must abide by the race rules.
+A. If the event organizers are flexible and include you in the race results then that event counts.
+If they list you as a DNF or are simply omitted from the race results then it doesn't count even though you completed the distance, you must abide by the race rules.

 Q. If it's on the UK&I marathon or ultra list can I assume that it's a counting event?